Bard-Gaming/MathPy/Documentation/Builtin Types.md

 ```
 ___
 ### Lists
-Lists are mutable index-based objects that can contain any value, including other lists.
+Lists are mutable index-based objects that can contain an assortment
+of values, including other lists.

 #### Attributes: